usaid-cs/yesterday-i-learned/chemistry.md

 “It is only the dose which makes a thing poison.” - Paracelsus

+- Use the [tollens reagent](https://en.wikipedia.org/wiki/Tollens%27_reagent) (silver nitrate and stuff, high school chem) to detect the presence of an aldehyde group, or any group that tautomerises into an aldehyde.
+The agent works because silver nitrate loves precipitating out when it sees an aldehyde, including the functional group found in glucose.
+If you are a "garage chemist", you can use this property to make your own mirrors.
 - [There is nothing _bi_ about sodium bicarbonate](https://en.wikipedia.org/wiki/Sodium_bicarbonate#Nomenclature).
 That compound (baking soda, NaHCO3) is just sodium hydrogen carbonate (IUPAC), and the other one (washing soda, Na2CO3) is called sodium carbonate.
 - Baking soda removes smell through [simple acid-base reactions](https://steemersandiego.com/2017/07/06/baking-soda-how-does-it-remove-odors/) with the "odour molecules".
 - Heating oil is [basically](https://en.wikipedia.org/wiki/Heating_oil) diesel, except the amount of sulphur content is different.